 A Linking Campaign Primer

-The climate surrounding linking between sites has changed remarkably over the past couple of years.
-While it’s still possible to secure high-quality inbound links to your site at no cost, the task of overseeing an inbound link seeking campaign is far more complex and challenging than it used to be.
+While it’s still possible to secure high-quality inbound links to your site at no cost, the process of overseeing an inbound link seeking campaign is far more complex and challenging than it once was.

-But now comes the hard part: You need to begin asking these sites for links back to your site.
+So, let’s say you’ve come up with a nice mix of target sites.
+You’ve vetted them, checked them for questionable backlinks, made sure they aren’t run by Dr. Evil.
+Now comes the hard part: You need to actually begin asking these sites for links back to your site.

 Starting off on the Right Foot: Managing the Link Building Process

-I created my own set of link building process management tools, which are a mashup of Google docs and Excel, and a few perl scripts.
+I have my own set of link building process management tools, which are a mashup of Google docs and Excel.
 The Google docs make it easy to share what needs to be shared with the client.
 The excel docs keep sensitive data private.
+There are also several very good process management tools you can pay for, such as BuzzStream or Raven.

 As you approach target sites to request links, here’s a list of the most basic data you’ll need to manage.
 Depending on your specific site, you may have many others.